JuanJS117/MesoscopicModel/README.md

 ### 6. Reproducibility

-In order to run simulations, the model
+In order to run simulations, the model requires the 'Param_dist.txt' file, from which it samples random characteristic times of cell processes as input parameters.
+The file posted in this repository is the same that has been used [here](https://www.biorxiv.org/content/10.1101/2020.08.18.255422v1) to run simulations, as it is adapted to the case of glioblastoma.
+However, you can change it freely to run simulations under different conditions.

 ### 7. Tumor graphics